Nomatsiguenga language

 Nomatsiguenga (Matsigenka) is an Arawakan language of Peru.
 It is close enough to Machiguenga to sometimes be considered dialects of a single language, especially given that both are spoken by the Machiguenga people.
 Most speakers are monolingual.

 Phonology

 According to Lawrence, Nomatsiguenga has the following consonant and vowel phonemes.

+The archiphoneme N is the only consonant that can appear word-medially or in a syllable coda.

+The diphthong /ɨi/ does not have a long counterpart, nor does it pattern with the other phonemic diphthongs.

+Nomatsiguenga has three phonemic diphthongs: /ai/, /ei/, and /oi/.